Order of service

 Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.

-On the night he gave up himself for us all he took bread and gave you thanks; he broke it and gave it to his disciples, saying: Take, eat; this is my body which is given for you; do this in remembrance of me.
+On the night before he died he had supper with his friends and, taking bread, he praised you.
+He broke the bread, gave it to them and said: Take, eat; this is my body which is given for you; do this in remembrance of me.

-In the same way, after supper he took the cup and gave you thanks; he gave it to them, saying: Drink this, all of you; this is my blood of the new covenant which is shed for you and for many for the forgiveness of sins.
+When supper was ended he took the cup of wine.
+Again he praised you, gave it to them and said: Drink this, all of you; this is my blood of the new covenant, which is shed for you and for many for the forgiveness of sins.
 Do this, as often as you drink it, in remembrance of me.
+So, Father, we remember all that Jesus did, in him we plead with confidence his sacrifice made once for all upon the cross.

 The Lord’s Prayer